 Anyway, before I get to the recipe, I want to mention the small miracle I stumbled upon in my garden last weekend.
-You . . . → Continue Reading: Sausage and tomato fettuccine with greens (oh, and a small miracle)
+You see, . . . → Continue Reading: Sausage and tomato fettuccine with greens (oh, and a small miracle)

 We had a torrential rainstorm the other day.
 As the weather had been kind of grumpy all week, I hadn’t gone out into the garden as much as I liked.
 Yesterday, the day after the rainstorm, I finally got to go out there and check on things and was greeted with the first big bounty of the year.
 The little guys in the pic above are cherry tomatoes waiting to ripen, but there was a ton of stuff ready to be picked/cut/eaten.

 Here’s most of what I picked.
 What’s missing are a bunch of cherry tomatoes, which Ryan shoveled in his mouth as if they were cookies.
 Besides the tomatoes, I picked a ton of regular basil, purple basil, lemon basil (in the foreground), strawberries, snap peas, a cubanelle pepper, and an Anaheim pepper.
-What’s . . . → Continue Reading: Garden bounty
+What’s that you . . . → Continue Reading: Garden bounty

 Aren’t these guys lovely?
 Leftie is from a peppermint salvia bush in the back corner of my garden, and the pink bloom on the right is a peach blossom.
 Peach blossoms are my favorite harbinger of spring, which is creeping up on summer for the title of my favorite season.
 Not only is the weather awesome, but I get to plant my garden.
 Which I so love doing.